-As of June 30, 2016, the District had no deposits with financial institutions that were in excess of federal depository insurance limits.
+As of June 30, 2019, the District did not have deposits with financial institutions in excess of federal depository insurance limits.

 Fair value of investments

 The District reports its investments at fair value in the accompanying financial statements.
 All investment income, including changes in the fair value of investments, is recognized as revenue in the accompanying financial statements.